hassanowner/Js-Training-Tasking-/README.md

 - Objects + Functions Mix: Using functions to process and update object data.

 ---
 ### 22. BOM – Browser Object Model
-**1. DOM Selectors**
-- Selecting elements by ID, Tag Name, Class Name
-- Using querySelector and querySelectorAll
-- Accessing elements from collections

-**2. Get / Set Content & Attributes**
-- Reading and modifying innerHTML and textContent
-- Changing attributes directly
-- Using getAttribute and setAttribute

-**3. Check Attributes**
-- hasAttribute() to check existing attributes
-- Removing or updating attributes
-- hasAttributes() to check for any attributes

-**4. Create Elements (Basic)**
-- createElement for generating new nodes
-- Adding attributes and comments
-- Appending text and elements

-**5. Create Product (Heading + Paragraph)**
-- Building a structured product box
-- Inserting heading + paragraph inside a container

-**6. Deal With Children**
-- Accessing children vs childNodes
-- firstChild / lastChild
-- firstElementChild / lastElementChild

-**7. DOM Events**
-- Inline HTML events vs JS-based events
-- onclick, onmouseenter, onmouseleave, oncontextmenu
-- Window events: onload, onscroll, onresize
-- Input events: onfocus, onblur, onsubmit

-**8. Form Validation & Prevent Default**
-- Basic input validation
-- preventDefault() to block submission
-- Preventing default link behavior

-**9. Event Simulation***
-- Simulating: click(), focus(), blur()

-**10. DOM ClassList**
-- Accessing classList
-- Methods: length, contains, item, add, remove, toggle

-**11. DOM CSS Manipulation**
-- Changing styles dynamically
-- Using style, cssText
-- removeProperty / setProperty

-**12. Deal With Elements**
-- append, prepend, before, after
-- Removing elements dynamically

-**13. DOM Traversing**
-- Accessing parent, next, previous siblings
-- Navigating children

-**14. DOM Cloning**
-- cloneNode with deep cloning

-**15. Add Event Listener + Cloned Element Handling**
-- addEventListener usage
-- Handling multiple event types
-- Detecting & handling cloned elements
+- **DOM Selectors**
+  Selecting elements using IDs, classes, tags, and query selectors.

+- **Get / Set Content & Attributes**
+  Reading and modifying element content and attributes.

+- **Check Attributes**
+  Checking, updating, and removing element attributes.

+- **Create Elements (Basic)**
+  Creating new elements and injecting them into the DOM.

+- **Create Product (Heading + Paragraph)**
+  Dynamically creating a structured container with a title and description.

+- **Deal With Children**
+  Accessing children, nodes, and first/last element relationships.

+- **DOM Events**
+  Handling user, window, and input events via JS or HTML.

+- **Form Validation & Prevent Default**
+  Validating inputs and preventing default form or link actions.

+- **Event Simulation**
+  Triggering events programmatically like click, focus, blur.

+- **DOM ClassList**
+  Managing CSS classes using add, remove, toggle, and other methods.

+- **DOM CSS Manipulation**
+  Changing inline styles and CSS properties with JavaScript.

+- **Deal With Elements**
+  Inserting, removing, and positioning elements in the DOM.

+- **DOM Traversing**
+  Navigating parents, siblings, and child elements.

+- **DOM Cloning**
+  Cloning elements with or without child nodes.

+- **Add Event Listener + Cloned Element Handling**
+  Adding event listeners and handling events on original and cloned nodes.

 ---
 ## How to Use
 1. Open each JavaScript file in your preferred editor.
 2. Read the comments and instructions for each task.